Schools told to bring back on-site Covid testing after Christmas holidays

-Secondary schools should test pupils for coronavirus upon their return from the Christmas holidays, the government has said.
+Secondary schools should test pupils for coronavirus on their return from the Christmas holidays, the government has said.

-The Department for Education (DfE) emailed schools on Friday urging them order a sufficient amount of lateral flow tests by Tuesday to ensure they can test pupils once on-site after they come back in January.
+The Department for Education (DfE) emailed schools on Friday urging them order a sufficient number of lateral flow tests by Tuesday to ensure that they can test pupils on site after they come back in January.

 The move is necessary to “reduce transmission after a period of social mixing”, the email said, also asking school leaders to order additional tests so that pupils can continue to test at home.